-Practice Areas: Civil Rights, Personal Injury; view more
+Practice areas: Civil Rights, Personal Injury; view more

 Licensed in Minnesota since: 2011